-Following Christine Counsell’s keynote at the conference on 12 November, John McConnell will lead four twilight sessions to examine ‘Intent, Implementation and Impact’ and candidly explore the challenges back at school which leaders face when they work to ensure their curriculum is ready to meet the needs of all learners.
+Following Christine Counsell’s keynote at the conference on 12 November, John McConnell will lead four sessions to examine ‘Intent, Implementation and Impact’ and candidly explore the challenges back at school which leaders face when they work to ensure their curriculum is ready to meet the needs of all learners.

 Why does your school need a Curriculum Project?